 If you want to do more to help endangered coral reefs, consider adopting a coral through Coral Gardeners!
 You can read my post about it here.

-With its all natural ingredients, biodegradable packaging, and TSA-approved size, Mama Kuleana sunscreen is the best of all worlds!
+With its all-natural ingredients, biodegradable packaging, and TSA-approved size, Mama Kuleana sunscreen is the best of all worlds!
 This is the perfect sunscreen to pack whether you’re vacationing on the beaches of Thailand or exploring Eastern Europe because sunscreen is important no matter where you are or what color your skin is!

 8. Makeup Eraser

-9. The Razor Dilemma
+9. Eco-Friendly Razor

 Ah, razors, razors, razors.
 I have yet to find an eco-friendly shaving option that I’m completely sold on, but with an estimated 2 billion disposable razors tossed into landfills each year, I know it’s important to make a change.
 So rather than going for the cheap plastic ones that work horribly and don’t last more than a few days, the first step is to invest in something more durable.
 However, due to the fact that blades are a pretty big no-no when it comes to plane travel, razors are pretty tricky.

 A safety razor is one of the most sustainable shaving options, but the blades are not allowed in carry-on luggage, so this option only works if you’re checking bags or if you’re not flying!
-Despite the name, a safety razor is going to be a little more difficult and require a greater learning curve than the multi-blade cartridge razor you’re probably used to.
+Despite the name, a safety razor is going to be a little more difficult and will require a greater learning curve than the multi-blade cartridge razor you’re probably used to.
 You’ll need to get used to applying less pressure and using shorter strokes, but once that’s mastered, you’ll end up saving lots of money and lots of plastic razors in the long run.
 A good handle can theoretically last your entire lifetime, and the blades are easily replaceable and recyclable.
 Try this one from Bambaw – the bamboo razor handle is compostable!

-I hope this post will inspire you to make some changes to your hygiene routines, whether its for travel or just at home.
+I hope this post will inspire you to make some changes to your hygiene routines, whether it's for travel or just at home.
 Small, simple changes go a long way, and using this list as a reference is a great starting point!